wenkokke/schmitty/README.md

         x = var (suc zero , refl)
         y = var (    zero , refl)
 ```
 Where is the solving?
 You might’ve seen that I recently extended Agda with the `execTC` primitive, which allows you to make arbitrary system calls… well, within reason at least.
-Schmitty lets to take the script above, print it as an SMT-LIB term, and pass it to Z3!
+Schmitty lets you take the script above, print it as an SMT-LIB term, and pass it to Z3!
 ```agda
 _ : z3 blegh ≡ unsat ∷ []
 _ = refl
 ```
 Aww, boo, that one isn’t satisfiable!
 Did you pick up on that `unsat` there?
-Schmitty doesn’t just give you back the solver’s output… she is kind enough to actually parse the output for you!
-In fact, while Schmitty prints the term, she is builds you an output parser, which can parses the solver output, including models!
+Schmitty doesn’t just give you back the solver’s output… she’s kind enough to actually parse the output for you!
+In fact, when Schmitty prints the term, she also builds you an output parser, which parses the expected solver output, including models!
 Let’s make sure the next one is satisfiable!
 ```agda
 yesss : Script [] (INT ∷ INT ∷ []) (SAT ∷ [])
 yesss = declare-const INT